EI2030/Low-power-E-Paper-OS/README.md

 https://www.eteknix.com/california-to-introduces-age-verification-law-for-all-operating-systems/

 Add all those old OSes to the digital bonfire.
-America's Reich can't be bothered with the intricaies of computer science history. some might say they belong in a museum! where's Indiana Jones when you need him?
+America's Reich can't be bothered with the intricacies of computer science history. some might say they belong in a museum! where's Indiana Jones when you need him?

 3-4-2026
 --